bhaumikmistry/mindDB/software/leet-code/problems/README.md

 # Leep-code Problems

-> The purpose of this list and solution is not for use instead of leet-code, it should be used for revision and quick look.
+> The purpose of this list and solution is not for use in place of leet-code, it should be used for revision and quick look.

 * [Tow sum](two-sum.md)
 * [Add Two Numbers](add-two-numbers.md)